An authentically Japanese hot-spring resort village ... and full of snow monsters!

 Skiing in Zao Onsen

 Stay within the resort boundaries and, notwithstanding one or two small roped off areas, the whole mountain is fair game.
-This gives you plenty of scope to get off the pistes, in to the trees and cut loose.
+This gives you plenty of scope to get off the pistes, into the trees and cut loose.
 And because there are very few others doing the same, it soon becomes the stuff of dreams.
-The ski mountain and, more pointedly, the trail map can be utterly confusing (certainly not designed with those heading off-piste in mind) and you don't always end up where you think you will - no worries, it was epic anyways!
+The ski mountain and, more pointedly, the trail map can be utterly confusing (certainly not designed with those heading off-piste in mind) and you don't always end up where you think you will - no worries, it will have been epic anyway!
 Wonderful stashes of untracked powder are to be found everywhere and, up top, skiing amongst the snow monsters is the stuff of Warren Miller movies.

 Heading backcountry, outside the resort boundaries, is more difficult.
-Which is so frustrating, because it's just there and obviously epic - we just need to find you an English-speaking guide to take you.
+Which is so frustrating, because it's right thereand so obviously brilliant - if only you an English-speaking guide to take you.
 There are only a handful, and we're not too modest to tell you we know them.

-There are only a few black runs, one or two rather fiercely steep (the Yokokura Wall is epic, at 38 degrees and often covered in moguls it might gets the adrenal glands working) and the fresh tracks accessed from the sides of the trail will appeal to experts.
-Stay on the skiers left of the mountain and its often a powder nirvana from top to bottom..all the way through the day.
+There are only a few black runs, and one or two are fiercely steep.
+The Yokokura Wall is legendary; at 38 degrees and often covered in moguls it certainly gets the adrenal glands working!
+The fresh tracks accessed from the sides of the trail will appeal to experts.
+Stay on the left of the mountain and it's often a powder nirvana from the top to the bottom, and all through the day!

 This is a ski mountain anyone can enjoy, as there are easy slopes from top to bottom and all well-signposted in English.
 Grooming is exceptional.
 However, finding a ski school with English-speaking instructors is more of a challenge, so it may not be the place to come for your very first foray in skis.

 Every bit as good for snowboarders as it is for skiers, both on and off-piste in the trees.
-Nice mellow lines to be found all over the mountain, the trees are well spaces apart and the powder is (very often) all yours!
+Nice mellow lines to be found all over the mountain, the trees are well spaced well and the powder is (very often) all yours!

 You are not - repeat not - in Zao Onsen for the nightlife.
-This is a low-key Japanese resort (repeat very Japanese) and nightlife is usually restricted to your hotel.
+This is a low-key Japanese resort (very Japanese) and nightlife is usually restricted to your hotel.
 After skiing, it's time for onsen - soak in the hot tubs of your hotel (or one of the several public onsens in the village), then dinner and early to bed.
 There are a few restaurants in the village (including Robata - a wonderful BBQ eatery), though most stay in their hotel.
-Indeed, it's hard to find a late night drink in Zao outside of your hotel...although we do know where there's a secret little no-signed speakeasy-like joint, ask Nick in the office and he'll try give you directions.
+Indeed, it's hard to find a late night drink in Zao outside of your hotel...although we do know where there's a secret little speakeasy-like joint with no signage, so ask Nick in the office and he'll give you directions.